423 Walnut Street, Lawrenceburg, IN 47025, US

 The Dearborn County Youth Ambassadors (DCYA) carry a motto of "Prevention First".
 DCYA is a unique community-based, student-driven, volunteer program under the larger umbrella of our CASA membership.
 The Ambassadors are comprised of high school students from all three local districts, private schools, and homeschool students.
 This group volunteers outside of their school and extra-curricular commitments to advocate for substance abuse awareness.
 These individuals strive to provide leadership in our community by setting an example for all of our local youth.
-They host a Youth Summit every April for area 8th graders and lead school assemblies for elementary students with their "SPARKS" program.
+They host a Youth Summit each Spring for Dearborn County 8th graders and lead school assemblies for elementary students with their "SPARKS" program.

 These students are an inspiring group of individuals.
-Their dedication to spread education and awareness about the abuse of substances among their peers is invaluable here in our community.
+Their dedication to spreading education and awareness about the abuse of substances among their peers is invaluable here in our community.